-(2) Alternative Statements of a Claim or Defense.
+- (2) Alternative Statements of a Claim or Defense.
 A party may set out 2 or more statements of a claim or defense alternatively or hypothetically, either in a single count or defense or in separate ones.
-If a party makes alternative statements, the pleading is sufficient if any one of them is sufficient.(3) Inconsistent Claims or Defenses.
-A party may state as many separate claims or defenses as it has, regardless of consistency.

-38. Plaintiff proffers in this case two fundamental, alternative bases for coverage: 1) the mandates, that Plaintiff may proceed with these alternative theories in the pursuit of justice.
+If a party makes alternative statements, the pleading is sufficient if any one of them is sufficient. - (3) Inconsistent Claims or Defenses.
+A party may state as many separate claims or defenses as it has, regardless of consistency. - 41.
+Plaintiffs proffer in this case two fundamental, alternative bases for coverage: 1) the Closure Order Basis for Coverage; and 2) the Scientific Basis for Coverage.
+Rule 8 permits, indeed mandates, that Plaintiffs may proceed with these alternative theories in the pursuit of justice.